sps398/hello-world/README.md

 # hello-world
-My name is Shashank Pratap Singh and I am interested in coding
+My name is Shashank Pratap Singh and I am interested in coding.
+I like Java and I am currently learning Android Development.